AAMH/MemExchange/README.md

 # MemExchange

-MemExchange is a research prototype for **cloud-scale memory trading** in multi-tenant in-memory caches.
-It extends Memcached so that cache tenants can temporarily borrow unused memory from other tenants, including tenants on other physical servers, while preserving the familiar Memcached interface for clients.
+MemExchange is a research prototype for **utility-driven distributed memory reallocation** in multi-tenant datacenter caches.
+It extends Memcached so cache tenants can trade unused memory across servers using RDMA-backed remote capacity, while preserving the familiar Memcached interface for clients.

 The system is designed for the common cloud scenario where memory is over-provisioned for peak demand: one tenant may be evicting useful objects